Doctoral Award in

 Credits transfer:

-Learners can accumulate 20 credits from the Doctoral Award program when participating in the Doctor of Business Administration (DBA) or PhD of University Partners.
+Learners can accumulate 20 credits from the Doctoral Award course when participating in the Doctor of Business Administration (DBA) or PhD.
 Please see the credit transfer policy HERE

 Tuition fee transfer:

-When participating in the DBA/PhD program, students who have graduated Doctoral Award will receive a discount of 590 Pounds for each certified.
-Please see the tuition fee transfer HERE
+When enrolling in the DBA/PhD program, graduates from the Doctoral Award will receive a fee reduction equal to 50% of the tuition fees paid for the Doctoral Award.
+Please refer to the tuition fee transfer policy HERE

 Apply Policy: